salegre/Google-Image-Scrappy/README.md

 # Google-Images Scrappy

-> Google-Image Scrappy is a script for Python3 aimed at helping Machine-Learning students get multiple images.
+> Google-Image Scrappy is a script for Python3 aimed at helping Machine-Learning students get multiple images out of a single search term.

 **Badges**